hugorbarbosa/cpp-project-template/README.md

     - Code coverage.
     - Code formatting.
     - Static analysis.
+    - Sanitizers.
     - Documentation.
-- Code quality tools configured to be easily executed and ready for integration into CI pipelines.
+- Code quality tools configured to be easily executed and ready for integration into CI/CD pipelines.
+- CI setup, using GitHub Actions, that builds the project and runs the tests on different operating systems and with different compilers.
+Additionally, the code quality tools used by this project are also executed in CI.
 - Automatic dependency fetching, using CMake, for easy integration of third-party libraries.
 - Templates for README and Contributing guide.
 - Example of a Dockerfile.